URINARY INCONTINENCE : LASER TREATMENT

 Reviews on laser treatment for urinary incontinence

-Patient feedback on laser treatment for stress urinary incontinence is highly positive, highlighting the effectiveness of this non-invasive method.
-Many women report a significant reduction in urine leakage after just one session.
+Patient reviews from those who have chosen laser treatment for stress urinary incontinence are positive, demonstrating the effectiveness of this non-invasive method.

-How does laser treatment for urinary incontinence work?
+How does laser treatment for urinary incontinence work ?

 The laser stimulates collagen production by gently heating the pelvic floor tissues, improving their firmness and support function.